How to Change Gear Oil & Seal a Dana 35 Differential Cover | Jeep Guide

 FAQ

-Q1: How do I know if my vehicle has a Dana 35 rear axle?
+Q1: How do I identify if my Jeep has a Dana 35 rear axle?

-Q2: Is sealant necessary when installing a differential cover?
-Can I just use a gasket?
+Q2: Is sealant necessary, or can I use a gasket?

 Q5: Can the SPELAB Dana 35 differential cover be reused?